(U) NIV Refusals

 b.
 (U) You should only make a formal finding of ineligibility in the context of a visa application or revocation of an existing visa.
 A “hard” refusal code entry should only be placed in the Consular Lookout and Support System (CLASS) if you are denying or revoking a visa.

 9 FAM 403.10-2(B)(1) (U) Applying Grounds for Refusals and Ineligibilities

 a.
 (U) Establishing Eligibility for Nonimmigrant Status:

-(1) (U) INA 214(b) provides that every visa applicant is presumed to be an immigrant until he or she establishes eligibility for to nonimmigrant status under INA 101(a)(15) .
-A finding that an applicant does not meet the eligibility requirements for the classification sought and is therefore not a nonimmigrant under INA 101(a)(15) cannot be waived.
+(1) (U) INA 214(b) provides that every visa applicant is presumed to be an immigrant until the applicant establishes to the satisfaction of the consular officer eligibility for a nonimmigrant status under INA 101(a)(15).
+Consular officers must make a finding that an applicant does or does not meet the eligibility requirements for the classification sought and is therefore not a nonimmigrant under INA 101(a)(15).
+This determination cannot be waived.